 I won’t dive into the science here, but minoxidil works by stimulating hair growth and finasteride works by reducing the DHT levels in your body.
 Miss one day and your hair follicles stop being stimulated and your DHT levels rise back to levels that cause hair loss.

 That took me to the third solution.
 The one the rest of this article will discuss.
 Hair transplant surgery.

 I’ll keep this section short.
 I’m not a medical doctor and in no way should anything I say (or have said) in this article be taken as medical advice.

 I’m damn sure not a hair transplant surgeon.
 I just made sure that I did my research and asked a lot of questions at my consultation.

 Dihydrotestosterone (DHT) is a sex hormone.

 Your levels of DHT naturally rise as you get older, but then levels off after a certain point.
-In a large number of men, the hair follicles on in the front and on crown of the head are sensitive to DHT.
-In these men, those hair follicles shrink in response to DHT, and eventually the hairs stop growing.
+In a large number of men, the hair follicles on in the front and on the crown of the head are sensitive to DHT.
+In these men, those hair follicles shrink in response to DHT and eventually, the hairs stop growing.

 These hairs are permanent.
 They will fall never out.